Kidsunbo/KieFlow/GoFlow/README.md

 |On Fail| `OnFail`| A function that will run only if the flow fails to exit successfully.
 It must follow the interface `IOnFailFunc` |
 |Wait The Result| `Wait` | Run all the registered nodes and give out result to the caller |

+# Flaw

+`switch` is missing which is useful but replaceable.
+Use `If` or wrap the whole `switch` part into a function in practice.

 # Thanks